WebbD777/Student-Management-System/README.md

 # Student-Management-System
-A project to practise OOP &amp; JDBC skills
+A project to practise my JDBC and JavaFx skills.